Massachusetts in the American Civil War: Antebellum and wartime politics

 By the late 1850s, the antislavery Republican Party became the dominant political organization in several northeastern states.
 Prominent Republican leaders from Massachusetts included U.S. Senators Charles Sumner and Henry Wilson who espoused Garrison's views and further increased sectionalism.
-In 1856, Sumner delivered a scathing speech in the United States Senate at the criticizing and insulting pro-slavery southern politicians.
+In 1856, Sumner delivered a scathing speech in the United States Senate at the criticizing and insulting pro-slavery southern Democrat politicians.
 This prompted Representative Preston Brooks of South Carolina to later attack Senator Sumner on the Senate floor, severely beating him over the head and shoulders with a cane.
 Sumner was so severely injured that he did not return to his Senate duties for several months.
 The incident further heightened sectional tensions.

-By 1860, the Republicans controlled the Governor's office and the General Court of Massachusetts.
-During the 1860 presidential election, 63 percent of Massachusetts voters supported Abraham Lincoln and the Republican Party, 20 percent supported Stephen Douglas of the northern wing of the Democratic Party, 13 percent supported John Bell and the temporary third party Constitutional Union Party and 4 percent supported John C. Breckinridge.
+By 1860, the Republicans controlled the Governor's office and the state legislature.
+During the 1860 presidential election, 63 percent of Massachusetts voters supported Abraham Lincoln and the Republican Party, 20 percent supported Stephen Douglas of the Northern wing of the Democratic Party, 13 percent supported John Bell and the temporary third party Constitutional Union Party, and 4 percent supported John C. Breckinridge and the Southern Democrats.
 Support for the Republican Party increased during the war years, with 72 percent voting for Lincoln for reelection in the Election of 1864.

-The dominant political figure in Massachusetts during the war was 25th Governor John Albion Andrew a staunch Republican who energetically supported the war effort.
-Massachusetts annually re-elected him by large margins for the duration of the war—his smallest margin of victory occurred in 1860 for his first election, with 61 percent of the popular vote and his largest later in 1863 with 71 percent.
+The dominant political figure in Massachusetts during the war was Governor John Albion Andrew, a staunch Republican who energetically supported the war effort.
+Massachusetts annually re-elected him by large margins for the duration of the war—his smallest margin of victory occurred in 1860 for his first election, with 61 percent of the popular vote, and his largest in 1863, with 71 percent.